 It didn’t matter though.
 Even if he’d wanted to, he couldn’t hold on to her any longer.

 So he let go.

 Mossett’s shrill scream echoed for several seconds as she plummeted to the foggy depths.
-Kahs rolled onto his back and stared up at the ceiling for a few minutes.
+Kahs rolled onto his back and stared up at the ceiling.
 His chest rose and fell and his shoulder throbbed, but none of that mattered.
 He had the artifact.

 Holding the cube up, Kahs inspected it more closely.
 It pulsed with energy, but he couldn’t find any openings or ports or seems.
 Whatever this thing was, it needed to be studied.

-Kahs climbed to his feet after several minutes and made his way back across the stepping stones.
-As he left, he tied Mossett’s gosabeast in tandem to his own, the creature didn’t deserve to be left tied to a rock just because it’s owner was a psychotic cultist.
+A few minutes later, heclimbed to his feet and made his way back across the stepping stones.
+As he left, he tied Mossett’s gosabeast in tandem to his own; the creature didn’t deserve to be left tied to a rock just because it’s owner was a psychotic cultist.